 Joël Dollié is a multi genre mixing and mastering engineer who specializes in cinematic, orchestral and classical music.
 He works with Trailer/Production music artists as well as orchestras.
 He mixed and mastered Mozart Symphony 40 and 41 by the Danube Symphony Orchestra in Hungary, conducted and produced by Gavin Fraser.

-I have worked with many cinematic/trailer and production music artists, as well as pop, rap, rock, metal and world music artists.
+I have worked with many cinematic/trailer and production music artists, as well as pop, rap, rock, metal, country and world music artists.

 I also have experience mixing real orchestras, and soundtracks for movies and even video games.

 Orchestral music mixing definitely is my speciality.